A Horse with No Name (film): Controversy

 Advanced previews of the film and the documentary were privately screened at the Cannes Film Festival in 2008 to a mixed reception.
 Some considered it a modest triumph of independent film making.
-The Business of Film Daily praised the style and direction of the film and even compared the directors to a young Sam Raimi.
 Acclaim for the film was not universal however.
 Lloyd Simandl wrote "To some professionals it may actually be offensive as it prides itself on no script...
 That may be funny to some but to most in this business it is not."
 He went on to describe the two directors as "a bunch of goof offs laughing [at] the fact that they have no script, no money ... and likely no talent."

 Not everyone shared this view however.
 The 'making of' documentary '13 States' was described by DOF 4:13 Productions as, "The definitive American Road Trip, a script that wasn’t and behind the scenes carnage the likes of which you have never seen before", most notably for how it captured the whole experience.

 Cast

 The two leads of the film, Alex Price and Molly Ryman went on to have successful acting careers.

 Alex Price starred in several high-end TV productions and films including Dr. Who, Father Brown, Storage 24 and Penny Dreadful before landing a career-defining role as Lucius Malfoy in the Harry Potter stage productions.
-Over a period of 4 years, he starred in the played first in London and then on Broadway in New York.
+Over a period of 4 years, he starred in the play first in London and then on Broadway in New York.

 Molly Ryman similarly landed several roles in a number of films and TV shows including Hurricane Bianca which was acquired by Netflix in 2019.